Kevin-Mould/Poker-Caculator/README.md

 Every street, you face 3 options - fold, check/call or raise.
 The more options you consider, the greater chance to make a mistake.
 You should limit the number of choices.
 Take the above example, you have correct pot odds to call 36% to 20%, the fold option is a mistake and the raise option is not optimal.
 Why raise yourself out of profitable decision?
 Just call.

 Take the opposite example, say you have incorrect pot odds, 22% chance to win with 28% pot odds.
 The fold option is correct to protect your chip stack from -EV plays.
 The call option is a mistake.
 However, the raise option is an acceptable play in certain scenarios.
-This is a semi-bluff that combines the poker concepts highlighted above with your chance to win hand to estimate a +EV play (and disguise your hand range) even in the face of incorrect pod odds.
+This is a semi-bluff that combines the poker concepts highlighted above with your chance to win hand to estimate a +EV play (and disguise your hand range) even in the face of incorrect pot odds.
 In summary, never call incorrect pot odds, fold or raise are your only 2 options.

 ## Tips
 A good default option when being the first to act out of position (OOP) is to just check your entire range.